About Our Team

 Intake Coordinator

-Email: hello@thetherapyproject.co.nz | Mobile: 022 474 8048
+Email: hello@thetherapyproject.co.nz | Phone: 022 474 8048

 Warm, welcoming, and endlessly organised, Lynne is the first point of contact for many of our clients—and she makes that first impression count.
 Originally from Scotland and now proudly calling Queenstown home, Lynne brings over a decade of experience in administration, project coordination, and client support across health, community, and tourism sectors.